khlkarim/unbreaking-news-2.0/README.md

 # **Alethia — Technical Overview**

 ![](./screenshots/1.png)
+- The icon at the top right is my email profile picture, provided by clerk auth.

 ## **General Description**

-Alethia is a document authentication platform built by extending two foundational templates—one for the frontend and one for the backend.
-From these starting points, we designed a full workflow that ingests a document, analyzes it across multiple dimensions, and presents a structured evaluation of its authenticity.
+Alethia is a document authentication platform built by extending two foundational templates—one for the frontend (we added the folder ./frontend/src/app/(main)/home, the opencv feature (in the features folder) and the pipeline store (in the hooks folder)) and one for the backend (we implemented the opencv module).

+We designed a full workflow that ingests a document, analyzes it across multiple dimensions, and presents a structured evaluation of its authenticity.
-The platform supports **PDF**, **JPG**, and **PNG** formats.

 After a document is uploaded, it is processed through a configurable **authentication pipeline**.
 Each pipeline stage evaluates a specific aspect of the document—metadata consistency, visual integrity, text coherence, and other forensics indicators.

 ![](./screenshots/23.png)
 ![](./screenshots/2.png)

 Once the pipeline completes, Alethia generates:

+* **A radar chart** summarizing the document’s overall authenticity profile
 * **Metric scores** reflecting the integrity and authenticity of the document
 * **Detailed notes** explaining how each score was determined
-* **A radar chart** summarizing the document’s overall authenticity profile
 * **A structured summary** of reasoning and detected issues

 ![](./screenshots/5.png)